Free Email Clients

 Email software supporting POP3, IMAP, SMTP etc

 Beside collecting your email and replying to it, these programs also provide facilities for you to create folders for your messages so that you can organize them better.
 Most of them also let you set email filters, where you can move messages to selected folders or delete them, according to words or phrases occur in the incoming email.
 A subset of such filters are spam filters.
 Email clients with something called Bayesian spam filters can be trained to understand what is spam and what is not.
-Bayesian filters are trained when you classify your incoming mail as either spam or or non-spam.
+Bayesian filters are trained when you classify your incoming mail as either spam or non-spam.
 Eventually, when enough samples are provided, the program will be able to figure out by itself whether a new message entering the mail box is spam or not.
 Other facilities provided by email programs include the ability to send your own messages or reply to them.
 Some of the software will allow you to send mail using some authenticated protocol, such as is required by some ISPs or mail server.

 If you are looking for an online email service, please see the Free Web Email, Email Forwarding or Redirection page instead.